Réseau express métropolitain

 The line was built by CDPQ Infra, a subsidiary of the Caisse de dépôt et placement du Québec, an institutional investor that manages various public and para-public pension plans and insurance programs in Quebec.
 The first section of the REM between the Brossard on the South Shore and Central Station in Downtown Montreal opened on 31 July 2023.
 The system was formally inaugurated on 14 November 2025 in a ceremony attended by Prime Minister Mark Carney, Premier of Quebec François Legault and Mayor of Montreal Soraya Martinez Ferrada.
-The second section of the REM opened on 17 November 2025, extending the line to the north through the Mont Royal Tunnel and to the northwest to Deux-Montagnes.
+The second section of the REM opened on 17 November 2025, extending the line north through the Mont Royal Tunnel and to the northwest to Deux-Montagnes.
+The third section of the REM opened on 18 May 2026, extending the line west to Anse-à-l'Orme.

 History

 Background

 The Réseau express métropolitain has its origin in various railway projects, realized or not, which have succeeded each other in Montreal since the beginning of the 20th century.

 Mount Royal Tunnel and Deux-Montagnes line

 In 1918, the Canadian Northern Railway (CNoR) completed construction of a tunnel under Mount Royal to allow its trains arriving from the north to reach downtown Montreal.
 Since ventilation in the tunnel was insufficient to use steam locomotives, the line through the tunnel was electrified from its opening.
 In the 1990s, the Agence Métropolitaine de Transport (AMT) took over operation of the Deux-Montagnes line from Canadian National, renovating it between 1993 and 1995 – with trains running through the tunnel to reach downtown Montreal.

 When the Montreal Metro was developed in the 1960s, initial plans involved the Red Line that would use the Canadian National Railway (CN) tracks passing under Mount Royal to reach the northwest suburb of Cartierville from downtown Montreal.
 When Montreal was chosen to host Expo 67 in 1962, the Red Line was dropped – with the Yellow Line (Line 4) linking Montreal to the South Shore suburbs being built instead.
 The Red Line was still planned for construction as a "regional metro" line in the early 1980s.